...

 • the rent-controlled contract, fixed within locally established bands with agreements between townships and associations of the owners and the tenants.
 The rent amount depends on different parameters, for example location, room numbers, etc.

 Please note that the lease contract is mandatorily written.
 The landlord and the tenant have to respect those duties indicated in the contract.
-Usually, the tenant has to pay one month rent fee as a confirmation of their house contract when it is signed.
+Usually, the tenant has to pay one month rent fee as a confirmation of their house contract signing.

 In February 2023, the Italian Revenue Agency confirmed that the lessee’s tax code is not a mandatory requirement if the lessee is not a resident in the Italian territory, and obviously not in possession of the Italian Tax Code.